matsola/biofertilizer-report/casestudy.md

 #### The Biofertilizer

-None of the substances (experiment and control) did not do any harm to the crops, quite the opposite. _Branseröd gård_ estimated that the experiment bed had a 300% larger yield than the control. _Timmervikens skafferi_ had ~9% higher yield in the experiment bed. (_Bee Urban_ and _Vävra köksträdgård_ did not measure/take note of yield differences).
+The substances (experiment and control) did not do any harm to the crops, quite the opposite. _Branseröd gård_ estimated that the experiment bed had a 300% larger yield than the control. _Timmervikens skafferi_ had ~9% higher yield in the experiment bed. (_Bee Urban_ and _Vävra köksträdgård_ did not measure/take note of yield differences).

 _Bee Urban_ observed that the biofertilizer seems to perform at least as well as worm compost[[15][VERM]] and bokashi[[16][BOKASHI]].